I-Valchev/rss-to-json/README.md

   with:
     source: data/feeds.yaml # An optional parameter to specify the source.
 Defaults to feeds.yaml
     target: output/feeds.json # An optional parameter to specify the target.
 Defaults to feeds.json
+    sortBy: An optional parameter to sort the feed items by a field.
+Default is isoDate.
+    sortOrder: An optional parameter to specify the order direction. 'desc' or 'asc'.
+Default is desc.
 ```

 ### `feeds.yaml` format